Sdeakin93/peloton-web-api/README.md

 # peloton-web-api
 A web app built to pull some information from the public Peloton API

+# Demo
+Can be seen on [here](https://infallible-raman-c574a0.netlify.app) If you do not have an account, feel free to try my username: sjarquedeakin or any of the Peloton instructors!

 # What is it?
 A react app built initially for use during Pelothon 2020.
 This was used to add a username in and pull some data from the Peloton public API.